hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

+### 24 May 2024

+The following changes are now available in Sandbox and Production.

+#### Business Source Adjustable Summary API

+All versions and endpoints have the following bug fix.

+##### Fixed

+Under certain conditions a 400 FORMAT_NINO error response could be incorrectly returned instead of a 403 CLIENT_OR_AGENT_NOT_AUTHORISED error response.

+---

 ### 17 May 2024

 The following changes are now available in Sandbox.